 Tmall.com - China's leading B2C shopping destination for quality, brand-name goods

-Launched by Taobao in April 2008, Tmall.com (www.tmall.com) is an online shopping landmark in China with an extensive brand selection.
-An open business-to-consumer (B2C) platform, Tmall.com has established itself as the destination for quality, brand-name goods catering to increasingly sophisticated Chinese consumers and is the most visited B2C online retail website in China*.
-In June 2011, it was separated from Taobao’s consumer-to-consumer (C2C) marketplace and became an independent platform.
+Tmall.com (www.tmall.com) is an online shopping landmark in China dedicated to providing an excellent shopping experience.
+It was launched by Taobao in April 2008 to complement its consumer-to-consumer (C2C) marketplace and became an independent platform in June 2011.
+An open business-to-consumer (B2C) platform, Tmall.com has established itself as the destination for quality, brand-name goods catering to increasingly sophisticated Chinese consumers.
+It is the most visited B2C online retail website in China according to Alexa.

-Tmall.com currently features more than 70,000 major multinational and Chinese brands from more than 50,000 merchants.
-It offers several product verticals with customized customer services, including Consumer Electronics mall; Book mall; Home Furnishing mall; Designer Footwear mall; and Beauty mall.
-Brands with flagship retail storefronts on Tmall.com include UNIQLO, L’Oréal, adidas, P&G, Unilever, Gap, Ray-Ban, Nike and Levi's.
-Tmall.com and Taobao Marketplace set a record for highest single-day transaction volume during a special promotion on November 11, 2012, facilitating the sales of goods totaling RMB19.1 billion (US$3.1 billion) on the day.
-In 2012, the combined gross merchandise volume (GMV) of the two platforms exceeded RMB1 trillion.
+As of March 2013, more than 70,000 international and Chinese brands have established retail storefronts on Tmall.com, and among those brands are UNIQLO, L’Oréal, adidas, P&G, Unilever, Gap, Ray-Ban, Nike and Levi's.
+Tmall.com offers several product verticals with customized customer services, including Consumer Electronics mall; Book mall; Home Furnishing mall; Designer Footwear mall; and Beauty mall.
+Tmall.com and Taobao Marketplace set a record for highest single-day transaction volume during a special promotion on November 11, 2013, facilitating the sales of goods totaling more than RMB35 billion on the day.
+For the year ended March 31, 2013, the combined gross merchandise volume (GMV) of the two platforms exceeded RMB1 trillion.

 Tmall.com is a business within Alibaba Group.